-STRENGTH is such an idea, we need to take a careful look at what it really is.
+STRENGTH, what is it?
+I need to take a careful look at what it really is.
 When you think of a strong person, what comes to mind?
-Men often think that a strong man never feels sad, never cries, never needs or asks for help, never reveals a weakness, is never vulnerable.
+Men often think that a strong man never feels sad, never cries, never needs or asks for help, never reveals a weakness, is never vulnerable, always gets his way.

 John 15:5 KJV-I am the vine, ye are the branches: He that abideth in me, and I in him, the same bringeth forth much fruit: for without me ye can do nothing.